xmgbautista/xmgbautista.github.io/_pages/about.md

   - /about.html
 ---

+{% include base_path %}
+{% capture written_label %}'None'{% endcapture %}

 Welcome to my personal website!
-I am a research fellow at the Sim Kee Boon Institute for Financial Economics in the Lee Kong Chian School of Business, Singapore Management University.
+I am a research fellow at the Sim Kee Boon Institute for Financial Economics in the Lee Kong Chian School of
+Business, Singapore Management University.
 I received my Ph.D. in Economics from the University of Houston.
 <br>

-My research interests are in macroeconomics, consumption, and household finance, with a focus on understanding how agents insure against risk and the implications of heterogeneity on economic outcomes.
+My research interests are in macroeconomics, consumption, and household finance.
+My CV can be found [here](cv_xmgbautista.pdf).
 <br>

 ___